-You know that feeling when you really really want a coffee / fries / more snow / a beer / to swim in a lake / to bake / to have children / to study computer science / to travel to Kenya / to enter the Eurovision song contest?
+You know that feeling when you really really want a coffee / fries / more snow / a beer / to swim in a lake / to have children / to travel to Kenya / to enter the Eurovision song contest?

 Smakar det så kostar det